God Uses Opposition! Micah Hendry

 God Uses Opposition!

 Recently, a spirit of great discouragement seems to permeate many churches.
 It’s as if God’s people believe this is the only time of difficulty believers have ever faced.
 But a brief survey of Scripture and Church history reveals that opposition is often the avenue through which God does His greatest work.
-Consider those who have been righteous in wicked places or the face of opposition– Daniel, Ezra, Nehemiah, Amos, Elijah, Elisha, Joseph, Jeremiah, Lydia, Timothy, Titus, Aquilla and Priscilla (Corinth), Esther, and the list goes on.
+Consider those who have been righteous in wicked places or in the face of opposition– Daniel, Ezra, Nehemiah, Amos, Elijah, Elisha, Joseph, Jeremiah, Lydia, Timothy, Titus, Aquilla and Priscilla (Corinth), Esther, and the list goes on.
 Let us not forget the perfect Son of God – Christ left His home in Heaven to enter this dreadful, wicked world to redeem us (Gal.
 4:4); the greatest work ever accomplished.

 Consider the early church.
-God used three forms of intense opposition to carry the gospel into the all the world:
+God used three forms of intense opposition to carry the gospel into all the world:

 Three Forms of Opposition: